-All placement testing at Fei Tian College is administered by the Office of Academic Services with assistance from the Office of Admissions and Records.
-The College offers incoming students placement testing for two general purposes: (1) to determine a student’s level of proficiency in a subject in order to place him or her into an appropriate level course; and (2) to determine what kind of remedial instruction, if any, a student may need in order to make the scheduled academic progress.
-Placement testing is not used to award academic credit.
+The College offers to incoming students placement tests for two purposes: (1) to determine students’ level of proficiency in specific subject areas in order to place them into the appropriate levels of courses; and (2) to determine what kind of remedial instruction, if any, a student may need in order to make the scheduled academic progress.
+The College’s placement tests are not used to award credit by examination.

-Undergraduate placement testing is offered in the subjects of English, English as a Second Language (ESL), Chinese, and math.
-The English placement test is offered to determine whether a student is in need of remedial English instruction, while the ESL placement test is offered to place a student in the appropriate level course in ESL or remedial English.
-The math placement test is offered to students who are interested in taking calculus, to assess their readiness for the course.
+Currently, the College offers placement tests in the following subjects: English, English as a Second Language (ESL), Chinese, and mathematics.
+The English placement test is offered to determine whether a student is in need of remedial English instruction, while the ESL placement test is offered to place a student in the appropriate course level in ESL or remedial English.
+The mathematics placement test is offered to students who are interested in taking calculus to assess their readiness for the course.

-Tutors are qualified faculty and staff members that offer course-specific tutoring.
-Individual and group learning sessions are available at no cost to enrolled students.
-Students may be referred to the tutorial service by their academic advisor or a course instructor.
-Students may also request a tutor at the Office of Academic Services.
-Course instructors are informed of such requests.
+Individual and group tutoring is available at no cost to enrolled students who have a demonstrated need for them.
+Students may be referred to the tutor service by the academic advisor or a student may apply for a tutor at the Office of Academic Services.

 Peer mentors are high-scoring students trained to help newer students develop academic skills.
 Peer mentors are available to all students for informal consultation.
-Students interested in becoming mentors or seeking mentors should sign up at the Office of Academic Services.
+Students who are interested in becoming mentors or seeking mentors may sign up at the Office of Academic Services.

-The Office of Academic Services provides assistance to students who wish to transfer out to other institutions.
-The students bear responsibility, however, for ensuring that the transfer-in institutions will accept credits for courses taken at Fei Tian College.
+The Office of Academic Services provides assistance for students who wish to transfer to other educational institutions.